azpha/govee-js/readme.md

 Some notes;

 - RGB needs to be the decimal value of that color.
 You can you something like [SpyColor](https://www.spycolor.com/) to find that.
+- This package only supports Govee lights for now.